kailash-manasarovar/statement/docs/timeline/2025/march.md

 ## Bunny-girl nose-ring woman

 - I go to Brent Cross one afternoon for something.
+- Actually, I'm going back and forward to the Apple Store in Brent Cross to try and fix my hacked devices.
+- They reformat my phone and laptop to factory settings; but the criminals are in again as soon as I'm back online.
+- Must be a chip-level hack, I'm thinking.
 - When I get back to my car, I see a car parked beside, or in front maybe, of mine.
 - In the driver's seat is a black woman, and I think I know her.
 - She was the accomplice of the man that tried to rob H Samuels in Brent Cross with a fake credit card, my summer job when I was 16, the week before I was targeted by the Jamaican rape-gangs!